 Super typhoon approaches Japan, weather agency warns of 'grave impact'

-TOKYO: A super typhoon bore down on Japan on Thursday (Oct 10) forcing the cancellation of two rugby World Cup matches and some transport, and threatening to disrupt Japan's Formula One Grand Prix race this weekend.
+TOKYO: Japan is bracing for a super typhoon, which has already forced the cancellation of two rugby World Cup matches and is threatening to disrupt Japan's Formula One Grand Prix race this weekend.

 Parts of Japan are still recovering from a devastating typhoon that struck a month ago, as the new storm, Typhoon Hagibis, headed north over the Pacific towards Japan's main island.